FAQs

 My favorite equipment was not included in the design!
 My favorite design was not selected to be built.

 The City is committed to delivering the best possible outcome for the majority of the community.
-Unfortunately, due to the budget and simple majority voting it is inevitable that not every member of the community will be satisfied with the project delivered.
-We hope that through the voting and community engagement process we can deliver the best possible playground.
+Unfortunately, due to the budget and a varied responses to survey questions it is inevitable that not every member of the community will be satisfied with the project delivered.
+We hope that through the community engagement process we can deliver the best possible playground.

 What is the budget?